villasv/aws-airflow-stack/README.md

 Airflow scheduler, and the Airflow worker.
 Supporting resources include an RDS to host the Airflow metadata database, an SQS to be used as broker backend, S3 buckets for logs and deployment bundles, an EFS to serve as shared directory, and a custom CloudWatch metric measured by a timed AWS Lambda.
-All other resources are the usual boilerplate to keep the wind blowing.

 ### Deployment and File Sharing